jlquinn/xbows-driver/doc/config.md

 lights: !include effect-rgb-light-wave.yaml

-This will load the file effect-rgb-light-wave.yaml and insert the contents under the lights node.
+This will load the file effect-white.yaml and insert the contents under the lights node.
+In effect-white.yaml, you might have

+#lights:
+animation:  # list of frames
+- all
+- all
+- all
+pattern:
+- color: [ff,ff,ff]
+  type: monochrome
+  duration: 1

+where all the content under the lights map label is present in that file.

 In yaml terms, a scalar can be replaced by the contents of another file.
 This provides a means of inserting a complex structure into the structure of the current file.

+Simple substitution is supported.
+Each file is loaded separately so must be a valid yaml file by itself.